 - If you miss classes, you will need to get notes or find out what you missed from another student in the class (and not from the instructors).
-However, as with any class, the instructors will be happy to answer any specific questions about the material. - In classes with sections: - Please do not ask the TA what you missed in section when you miss it. - Please do not ask the TA to go over what you missed in section. - If you have questions for your TA, though, please feel free to ask him/her your questions. - If it appears that students are surfing/viewing the internet/emailing (etc.) in class, I may ban the use of laptops/smartphones/etc. in the classroom and I may lower the participation grades of students who are engaging in those activities. - Inappropriate or rude behavior will lead to lower participation scores, lowering your overall grade in the course.
+However, as with any class, the instructors will be happy to answer any specific questions about the material. - In classes with sections: - Please do not ask the TA what you missed in section when you miss it. - Please do not ask the TA to go over what you missed in section. - If you have questions for your TA, though, please feel free to ask him/her your questions. - If it appears that students are surfing/viewing the internet/emailing (etc.) in class, I may ban the use of laptops/smartphones/etc. in the classroom and I may lower the Free Points/Participation grades of students who are engaging in those activities. - Inappropriate or rude behavior will lead to lower Free Points/Participation scores, lowering your overall grade in the course. - In-class chatting or horsing around with your classmates will lead you to receive lower Free Points/Participation scores.

-- In-class chatting or horsing around with your classmates will lead you to receive lower participation scores. - In-class use of your phone (except for recording lectures) will lead to you receiving a score of 0 for your participation grade. - Class attendance and TAs: - There is no need to let me (or the TA) know when you will miss class (aside from exams).
-Please do not contact me (or the TA) to let us know when you will be missing a regular class. - Attendance in lecture is not mandatory, but if you miss a number of class sessions, your participation grade will be no higher than your average on all of the other class assignments. - Pass/No Pass: Some of you may wish to take the course pass/no pass.
+• In-class use of your phone (except for recording lectures) will lead to you receiving a score of 0 for your Free Points/Participation grade.

+Class attendance and TAs:

+- There is no need to let me (or the TA) know when you will miss class (aside from exams).
+Please do not contact me (or the TA) to let us know when you will be missing a regular class. - Attendance in lecture is not mandatory, but (in classes in which there is a class participation grade) if you miss a number of class sessions, your participation grade will be no higher than your average on all of the other class assignments. - Pass/No Pass: Some of you may wish to take the course pass/no pass.
 I have no problem with that.
 However, such things are not at my discretion.
 You must register for this at the university level.
 I do not know the deadlines for filing requests to do this. - Incompletes: An Incomplete (I) grade is when you have completed nearly all of the work, but were unable to complete a small number of the assignments during the term.
 Please do not ask me to consider an Incomplete in cases where you have done none (or almost none) of the assigned work. - Before considering taking an incomplete, you should see what is ACTUALLY involved.
 Please see the following site for additional explanation of incompletes (and other grades): https://registrar.ucdavis.edu/records/grades/incomplete